 (3) A member shall not fail to carry out a direction given pursuant to subregulation (1).

-(4) Subject to the Act, where the medical board referred to in this regulation reports to the Commissioner that the member in question is unfit for further active service the Commissioner shall advise the member of the date he will cease duty.
+(4) Subject to the Act, where the medical board referred to in this regulation reports to the Commissioner that the member in question is unfit for further active service the Commissioner shall advise the member of the date the member will cease duty.

+[Regulation 1402 amended in Gazette 20 May 2014 p.
+1617 and 1618.]

 1403.
 Allowances paid on death of member

-Where a member or cadet dies the widow of the member or cadet, or a person who was the de facto partner of the member or cadet immediately before the death of the member or cadet and such of the children of the member or cadet as are under the age of 18 years are entitled to the allowances prescribed by regulation 1204 for the conveyance of themselves and their furniture and effects to the metropolitan area or to any part of the State approved of by the Commissioner.
+Where a member dies the widow or widower of the member, or a person who was the de facto partner of the member immediately before the death of the member and such of the children of the member as are under the age of 18 years are entitled to the allowances prescribed by regulation 1204 for the conveyance of themselves and their furniture and effects to the metropolitan area or to any part of the State approved of by the Commissioner.

 [Regulation 1403 amended in Gazette 30 Jun 2003 p.
-2623.]
+2623; 20 May 2014 p.
+1611-12 and 1615.]

 1404.
 Leave entitlement to be paid out

-On the death of a member or cadet, the Minister may, on the recommendation of the Commissioner grant to the spouse or de facto partner and other relatives of the member or cadet who were dependent on him at the date of his death the monetary equivalent, computed to the date of death, of —
+On the death of a member, the Minister may, on the recommendation of the Commissioner grant to the spouse or de facto partner and other relatives of the member who were dependent on the member at the date of his or her death the monetary equivalent, computed to the date of death, of —

-(a) annual leave accrued and owing to the member or cadet;
+(a) annual leave accrued and owing to the member;

-(b) long service leave accrued and owing to the member or cadet;
+(b) long service leave accrued and owing to the member;

-(c) pro rata leave for each completed month of service of the member or cadet in the current year.
+(c) pro rata leave for each completed month of service of the member in the current year.

 [Regulation 1404 amended in Gazette 30 Jun 2003 p.
-2624.]
+2624; 20 May 2014 p.
+1611-12, and 1615-16.]

 Part XV — Quarters